 We need to design some new lines there (prepare a powerline design program).

-Need drone photogrammetry as we need them to be a certain distance off the ground.
+Need photogrammetry of drone photography as we need them to be a certain distance off the ground.

 Maybe the best way is a point cloud that will go into our CAD program.